stothard-group/cgview-js/www/README.txt

-This directory is contains the [CGView.js Homepage](http://js.cgview.ca).
+This directory contains the [CGView.js Homepage](http://js.cgview.ca).

 Two steps are required to update the API: